kevinslin/seed-xkcd/vault/xkcd.what-if.md

   license: Creative Commons 2.5
 ---
 ![I once made an anniversary card for my then-girlfriend with this layout.](https://imgs.xkcd.com/comics/what_if.jpg)
+> "What If", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[A large black circle with white bubbles inside it, filled with hearts, question marks, and stick figure couples]]